 Undergraduate Medical Education Programs

-The RCSSC develops, produces and evaluates simulation components of the undergraduate medical school curriculum.
-In working with the Dean of the medical school, the Rector CSSC team has developed, supported, and evolved many simulation-based teaching and evaluation programs that cover the scope of the undergraduate years in a longitudinal manner.
+The RCSSC develops, produces and evaluates simulation components of the undergraduate medical College curriculum.
+In working with the Dean of the medical College, the Rector CSSC team has developed, supported, and evolved many simulation-based teaching and evaluation programs that cover the scope of the undergraduate years in a longitudinal manner.
 We are striving to become the recognized leaders in this field.

 Key Points in UME Simulation Curriculum

-Examples of Programs in the JMC Preclinical Years
+Examples of Programs in the Medical College Preclinical Years

 - 16 site specific surface anatomy sessions in the Human Form and Development (HF and D) course.
 (Course Co-directors, Vince Armenti and Hector Lopez).
 These sessions use SPs.
 All students spend at least 1 hour in 6 small groups, in a round robin fashion with Joseph Majdan, Katherine Berg and Dale Berg teaching surface anatomy.
 Each student (n = 262) performs this 16 times over the duration of the course-topics include back, spine, heart, lungs, abdomen, liver, elbow, shoulder, lymph nodes, thyroid, CN 7, CN5, ankle, knee, pelvis and hernia.
 This program is unique to Jefferson and has been reported in abstracts to the NEGEA, SGIM, and Ottawa Conference.
 Curriculum and checklists designed and implemented by Dale Berg and Katherine Berg.
 We work directly and intimately with anatomy faculty in the course.
 In addition, we supply SPs for each anatomy practicum.